Classification of Zamolodchikov periodic cluster algebras: Classification of commuting Cartan matrices as admissible Dynkin biagrams

 \begin{proof} Notice that if $\Gamma$ folds to $\Gamma'$, the tensor product $\Gamma\otimes \Delta$ folds to $\Gamma'\otimes \Delta$.
 Similarly, the twist $\Gamma\times \Gamma$ folds to $\Gamma'\times \Gamma'$.

 We have already shown in the proof of Lemma \ref{admissibleDouble} that each of the double bindings can be obtained through a series of global flips and folds along bicolored automorphisms.

-Each of the remaining bindings can also be obtained from ADE bindings through sequences of folds and global flips as follows:
+Each of the remaining bindings can also be obtained from ADE bindings through sequences of global flips and folds as follows:

-From part (ii) of the proof of Theorem \ref{classThm}, if the non-ADE Dynkin bigraph is not a tensor product, twist, or double binding, then it can be written as a chain of parallel bindings with one nonparallel binding:
+From part (ii) of the proof of Theorem \ref{classThm}, if the non-ADE Dynkin biagram is not a tensor product, twist, or double binding, then it can be written as a path of parallel bindings with one nonparallel binding: